Search results for:

-The Virtualmin control panel uses Virtual servers as a way to add new domains and subdomains to your server.
-Think of each virtual server as its own separate account with privileges to generally only access items or settings that are related to that account.
-Let’s take a look at the different types of virtual servers that Virtualmin has to offer.
-This article implies that you have already installed Virtualmin, if you have not done so yet please take a look at the following article: How to install Virtualmin (CentOS 7).
+The Virtualmin control panel uses Virtual servers to add new domains and subdomains to your server.
+Think of each virtual server as its own separate account with privileges to generally only access items or settings related to that account.
+Let's take a look at the different types of virtual servers that Virtualmin has to offer.
+This article implies that you have already installed Virtualmin.
+If you have not done so yet, please look at the following article: How to install Virtualmin (CentOS 7).

 There are three types of virtual servers that Virtualmin utilizes, each with its specific purpose.
 The different types are outlined below for your convenience.

-- Sub-Server – A Sub-Server is how a secondary domain name or subdomain is set up on a Virtual Server with Virtualmin.
-This server type typically has its own email addresses, FTP accounts and domain or subdomain associated with it.
-It is important to note that a Virtual Server can have as many Sub-Servers as is allowed by the limitations set on the server.
+Sub-Server – A Sub-Server is how a secondary domain name or subdomain is set up on a Virtual Server with Virtualmin.
+This server type typically has its own email addresses, FTP accounts, and domain or subdomain associated with it.
+It is important to note that a Virtual Server can have as many Sub-Servers as allowed by the server's limitations.

 Alias – Can be viewed as a method to make one domain/website exactly like another.
 This server type allows you to let one domain share the content and email addresses of another domain.

 Written by Michael Brower / June 21, 2017